MartinPacker/md2pptx/README.md

 * requires 3.8 or later - to use the "Walrus Operator"
 * has been tested with 3.12 and alphas of 3.13 - with some changes made to handle issues

+#### Future Python Release Support

+Please note, and plan accordingly:

+* From 1 April, 2025 expect releases to only support 3.10 or later
+* From 1 April, 2026 expect releases to only support 3.11 or later

+md2pptx moves forward on Python every so often to:

+* Take advantage of new language capabilities
+* Remain on a supported Python release with adequate fix likelihood.

 ### Installation

 Installation is straightforward: